 AYNSW schedules the following classes throughout the week.

-A detailed weekly schedule is at the bottom of the page.
+A detailed weekly schedule is available here.

 1. General Aikido Class